 Also, there is a large community of enthusiasts who create tutorials and complement documentation, so that newcomers are never puzzled.

-Design standards for Android and iOS, Material Design and Cupertino respectively, are also built in so that in terms of the appearance of applications you are backed too.
-There is a Skia engine on C++ that has all needed protocols, channels, and compositions at hand.
+Design standards for Android and iOS, Material Design and Cupertino respectively, are also built-in so that in terms of the appearance of applications you are backed too.
+There is a Skia engine on C++ that has all the needed protocols, channels, and compositions at hand.

 Cons of Flutter

 In terms of ecosystem, React Native is way ahead Flutter.
 In basic terms, it just had more time to establish tons of packages.
 But it is still not over for Flutter – the SDK is catching up with the pace and offers a number of core packages for mobile development.
 The most powerful driver of ecosystem development is, again, the community with its strong dedication.

 As the result, Flutter wins because of its better and faster performance, detailed documentation, and an all-inclusive architecture.
 Yet React Native is better in terms of an ecosystem and development language.

 Now we are going to examine the next contestant Xamarin, an open-source mobile development framework run by Microsoft.

 Both Flutter and Xamarin are open-source and run by large-caps.
 Xamarin SDK allows for developing cross-platform apps for Android, iOS, and Windows Mobile with a single C# codebase.
 It also has a Xamarin Testing Cloud for application testing.
 Let’s examine how Flutter and Xamarin are competing.

 Convenient UI design